atroxaper/raku-RaCoCo/README.md

 # CONFIGURATION FILE

 Tests are a thing that it is customary to run frequently.
-If you run tests with a command more complicated than just `rococo -l`, then you will like the fact that you can write all the configurations to a special `racoco.ini` file.
-For example, you regularly run `rococo -l` and `racoco -l --silent --html --fail-level=82` before commit.
-Then you can create a `rococo.ini` file in the root directory of your project with the following content:
+If you run tests with a command more complicated than just `racoco -l`, then you will like the fact that you can write all the configurations to a special `racoco.ini` file.
+For example, you regularly run `racoco -l` and `racoco -l --silent --html --fail-level=82` before commit.
+Then you can create a `racoco.ini` file in the root directory of your project with the following content:

 ```ini
 exec = prove6 -l